 Leaders: Why Your Meetings Suck and What to Do About It

-In Leadership Advice, Team building
+In Highly Engaged Leader, Leadership Advice, Meeting Madness, Team building

 If excruciating meetings were a thing pre-COVID, they are so much worse now that most of us are meeting virtually.
 My executive coaching clients are reporting that they are booked back-to-back-to-back on video calls.
 If the quantity of your meetings cannot be helped (but it can!), let’s look at the quality of the meetings that you are running and some easy fixes.